Facebook is probably the most neglected online advertising channel of them all.

 So, how come their revenue is growing so fast?

-Not only do they have the biggest user base, with about 1.4 billion monthly active users, but they also seem to make plenty of money with their advertising system.
+Not only do they have the biggest user base, with over 2 billion monthly active users, but they also seem to make plenty of money with their advertising system.

 I think there’s a whole bunch of hypocrites out there.